ananthp/beautifulnote/blog/_posts/2010-04-07-carnatic-music-theory-download.md

 **UPDATE - Apr 9, 2010** : Corrected some mistakes in Year II.
 (Vasantha - Avarohanam corrected, Hindolam is Audava ragam, Some notes about Thana and Padha varnams included.)

-Notes:
+### Notes:

-I've completed my certificate course.
-I used a different strategy for my notes for year 3 and 4; I couldn't share the notes here.
+<div class="alert alert-info">I've completed my certificate course.
+I used a different strategy for my notes for year 3 and 4; I couldn't share the notes here. </div>

-The official textbook prepared by Sri.
+<div class="alert alert-info">The official textbook prepared by Sri.
 Akella Mallikarjuna Sharma, which contains Varnams, Kritis etc, for the whole 6 year course, is now available in English too.
-(Practical part only)
+(Practical part only)</div>